eniallator/Mapping-Embed-Configurations/README.md

 [View online]({{HYPERLINK_COLUMN_HEADER}})
 ```

 Firstly, there are landmarks in this file, where the first line with the `---`, must be within any config file.
-Similarly, there's a next set of `---` which signifies the end of the YAML config (There is a third set as well, however that's part of the markdown and means a horizontal line separator, more on this below).
+Similarly, there's a next set of `---` which signifies the end of the [YAML][yaml] config (There is a third set as well, however that's part of the [markdown][markdown] and means a horizontal line separator, more on this below).

-After that will come the Markdown which specifies how to render the preview of the publication (more on this below).
+After that will come the [Markdown][markdown] which specifies how to render the preview of the publication (more on this below).

-## YAML Specification
+## [YAML][yaml] Specification

-To learn how YAML works, you can have a look at [https://learnxinyminutes.com/docs/yaml/](https://learnxinyminutes.com/docs/yaml/).
+To learn how [YAML][yaml] works, you can have a look at [https://learnxinyminutes.com/docs/yaml/](https://learnxinyminutes.com/docs/yaml/).
 This isn't necessary, however, as you should be able to use the above template, as well as using the instructions below.

+### Title And Blurb

+These can be anything you like, where the title will appear at the top of the embed, and then the blurb appearing right below the title.
+The blurb can also use [Markdown][markdown] for rich text formatting.

 ### Latitude, Longitude, And Short Description

-These lines in the YAML specification, should be set to the headers of the corresponding columns in your dataset.
+These lines in the [YAML][yaml] specification, should be set to the headers of the corresponding columns in your dataset.

 ### Filters